Admissions Process

 TAKING STEPS TOWARD SUCCESS: APPLYING TO THE CENTER FOR TECHNOLOGY, ESSEX

-All students are welcomed and encouraged to apply for enrollment in a program at the Center for Technology, Essex (CTE).
+All students are welcome and encouraged to apply for enrollment in a program at the Center for Technology, Essex (CTE).

 Admissions Process:

-1. VISIT: Students interested in attending CTE must visit the program(s) prior to submitting an application.
-High school students are encouraged to make visit arrangements through their high school counseling office.
-Parents, guardians and students are encouraged to attend CTE's annual open house.
+2. VISIT: Students interested in attending CTE must visit the program(s) prior to submitting an application.
+High school students are encouraged to make visit arrangements through their high school counseling office (visit sign up form, permission forms, etc.)

 * A complete application includes: